-Tax reform has been a hot topic and a high priority for the Trump administration.
-It recently released a one-pager outlining its priorities for reforming individual and business taxes to help grow the economy, simplify tax rules, provide relief to middle-income families, and enhance global competiveness.
-Although the “proposal” is short on details, it offers insights into the direction that tax reform may be headed.
-The administration indicated it will hold listening sessions with stakeholders during May and continue working with Congress to craft a bill that would achieve its goals.
+Tax reform has been a hot topic and a high priority for the Trump administration and Congressional leadership.
+Back in April, the administration released a one-pager outlining its priorities for reforming individual and business taxes to help grow the economy, simplify tax rules, provide relief to middle-income families, and enhance global competiveness.
+Although the “proposal” was short on details, it offered insights into the direction that tax reform may be headed.
+The administration indicated it would hold listening sessions with stakeholders during May and continue working with Congress to craft a bill that would achieve its goals.

 On the individual side the focus is on expanding the tax base and lowering the tax rates to support the expressed goals of tax simplification and tax relief.
 These would be accomplished primarily by eliminating deductions currently available and reducing the top tax rate and number of brackets.